Ameliorate/ameilorate.github.io/a/civ/aic-modded-mc.md

 Q&A
 ---
-Q: Won't you have my IP?
+Q: Won't you have my IP if I join?
-A: Yes, I do.
+A: Yes, I will.
 But I'm a good boy who doesn't know the third and fifth step to DDOSing someone.
 I also promise not to leak your IP.

 Q: How is the modpack balanced?
 What blocks are disabled?
 What recipes are modified?